rmarkello/antsct/README.md

 sudo singularity build antslct.simg Singularity
 ```

-Note that this requires root permissions, so the first option is preferred.
+Note that this requires administrator privileges, whereas the first option does not.

 ## Usage